By Scott Stilphen

 † At least 7, possibly 8, special edition “championship” carts were made.
 The championship was held on May 2, 1983 at Atari’s headquarters in Sunnyvale, CA. The contest had a 90-minute time limit.
 Steven Bell finished the game in 46 minutes, 49.4 seconds.

-† An interview with finalist James Schweitzer can be found HERE.
+† Here's an interview with finalist James Schweitzer.

 |"I was a Senior Copywriter at Atari in the early days of the video game industry.
 I wrote instruction manuals and packaging copy for several Atari 2600 and Atari 5200 video games.
 I also worked on special projects, like the Atari Swordquest Challenge, around the same time that I was writing the manual for WaterWorld, one of the games in the four-part SwordQuest series.

 For one of the four playoff competitions in the Atari SwordQuest Challenge, I had all of two days to come up with a way to allow a half-dozen contestants to compete in a race to get through all the levels of EarthWorld, a brute-force adventure game that had required gamers to spend weeks of their lives trying to figure out the astronomical permutations regarding which 16 magical objects needed to go into which 12 rooms of the Zodiac at various points in their quest for a magical sword.
 Atari had sold over 500,000 of these games in a gigantic cross promotion involving DC Comics and the Franklin Mint, and, without clues to guide them through the adventure, only 7 people managed to get themselves invited to participate in the quarter-final playoff tournament.
 The playoff winner would walk off with a $25,000 prize, as well as earn a chance to compete in the final SwordQuest Challenge for a jewel-encrusted sword worth $50,000.